-When introducing a dietary supplement to the market, the introducing entity (manufacturer, distributor) must meet a number of requirements.
+When introducing a food supplement to the market, the introducing entity (manufacturer, distributor) must meet a number of requirements.
 All this, to avoid problems such as, for example, the investigation in front of the Main Sanitary Inspectorate (GIS), not to mention the danger of the product being withdrawn from the market.

 Remember that a dietary supplement: